ASalad42/Build-deploy-Microservices-with-Docker/README.md

 - `wsl --unregister docker-desktop-data`
 - `wsl --terminate docker-desktop`
 - `wsl --terminate docker-desktop-data`
+- Navigate to Appdata/Roaming/Docker folder in your user account
+- Open the settings file(JSON file) and make sure the following are set this way :point_down:

+"integratedWslDistros" : [ ]
+"enableIntegrationWithDefaultWslDistro" : false,

 docker run = docker create + docker start -a id redis - in memory data store, commonly used with web application.
 Redis is an open source, in-memory data structure store, used as a database, cache, and message broker.
 MongoDB and Redis are modern NoSQL databases.